WICG/navigation-api/README.md

 As with `history.pushState()` and `history.replaceState()`, the new URL here must be same-origin and only differ in the path, query, or fragment portions from the current document's current URL.
 And as with those, you can use relative URLs.

-Note that `appHistory.push()` is asynchronous.
-As with other [navigations through the app history list](#navigation-through-the-app-history-list), pushing a new entry can be [intercepted or canceled](#navigation-monitoring-and-interception), so it will always be delayed at least one microtask.
+Note that `appHistory.update()` and `appHistory.push()` are asynchronous.
+As with other [navigations through the app history list](#navigation-through-the-app-history-list), pushing a new entry or updating the current one can be [intercepted or canceled](#navigation-monitoring-and-interception), with the returned promise used to signal the completion of the navigation.

 Additionally, like `history.pushState()`, `appHistory.push()` will clear any future entries in the joint session history.
 (This includes entries coming from frame navigations, or cross-origin entries: so, it can have an impact beyond just the `appHistory.entries` list.)